 What is a decentralized application (DApp)?
-The following explains extensively what DApps means; their types, examples and applications.
+The following explains what DApps means, their types, examples, and applications.

 April 23, 2019.
-AtoZ Markets - Decentralized applications (DApps) are applications run on blockchain technology to transform the way of business operations.
-DApps are decentralized.
-This means they are not controlled by any authority.
+AtoZ Markets – Decentralized applications (DApps) are applications.
+That run on blockchain technology to transform the way of business operations.
 They are open-source and transparent yet secure.
+They are decentralized.
+So any authority does not control them.
 They run on a peer-to-peer (P2P) network of computers.
-They are self-sustaining and connect users to providers who could initiate and complete transactions without intermediaries.
-Going by this definition, we could say Bitcoin is a DApp and so are many other cryptocurrencies like Ethereum, EOS and NEO.
+They are also self-sustaining and connect users to providers.
+So Providers could initiate and complete transactions without intermediaries.
+So, we could say Bitcoin is a DApp, and so are many other cryptocurrencies like Ethereum, EOS, and NEO.
 What are the main features of DApps?

-1. They are decentralized: No single entity controls the majority of the tokens
+1. They are decentralized: So, no single entity controls the majority of the tokens.

 2. They are open-source: Data and records are stored on a public blockchain.
-Changes are decided through the consensus of users
+And changes are decided through the consensus of users.

-3. They are incentivized: Digital tokens are awarded to network miners as a reward for their activities.
+3. They are incentivized: Network miners will get Digital tokens as a reward for their activities.

-4. They make use of cryptographic protocols like Proof of Work(POW) used by Bitcoin and Proof of Stake (POS) used by Ethereum.
-There are ongoing plans to form a hybrid PoW/PoS in the future.
+4. They make use of cryptography protocols like Proof of Work(POW).
+And there are ongoing plans to form a hybrid PoW/PoS in the future.

 Bitcoin and Ethereum DApps